Chuckie Campbell

-Early and personal life
+Early life and education

 Chuckie Campbell was raised in Richmond, Kentucky, attending Madison Central High School.
-While there, he excelled as an athlete, particularly on the basketball court, playing with high school stand outs Marquis Estill, Kenneal Jenkins, and Brandon Fritz.
-His play earned him a college scholarship to Lee University, where he would play four years of college basketball.
-Campbell would graduate in 2003 with his B.A. in communications and a minor in religious studies.
+His time on the basketball team earned him a college scholarship to Lee University, where he played four years of college basketball.
+Campbell graduated in 2003 with his B.A. in communications and a minor in religious studies.
+In 2004, Campbell began working toward an M.A. in English and Creative Writing at Eastern Kentucky University.
+He graduated in 2007 and started on his PhD the following year at University of Southern Mississippi.
+Among his professors were Frederick and Steven Barthelme.